Kotlin/kotlinx.serialization/docs/json.md

 <!--- TEST -->

-To avoid the loss of precision, the string value of `pi` can be encoded using [JsonUnquotedLiteral].
+To avoid precision loss, the string value of `pi` can be encoded using [JsonUnquotedLiteral].

 ```kotlin
 import java.math.BigDecimal